US recommends Americans reconsider traveling to China due to arbitrary law enforcement, exit bans

 Exit bans could be used to compel individuals to participate in Chinese government investigations, pressure family members to return from abroad, resolve civil disputes in favor of Chinese citizens and “gain bargaining leverage over foreign governments,” the advisory said.

 Similar advisories were issued for the semi-autonomous Chinese regions of Hong Kong and Macao.
-They was dated Friday and emailed to journalists on Monday.
+They were dated Friday and emailed to journalists on Monday.

-The U.S. has issued similar advisories to its citizens in past, but those in recent years had mainly warned of the dangers of being caught in strict and lengthy lockdowns while China closed its borders for three years under its draconian "zero-COVID" policy.
+The U.S. had issued similar advisories to its citizens in the past, but those in recent years had mainly warned of the dangers of being caught in strict and lengthy lockdowns while China closed its borders for three years under its draconian "zero-COVID" policy.

 China generally responds angrily to what it considers U.S. efforts to impugn its authoritarian Communist Party-led system.
 It has issued its own travel advisories concerning the U.S., warning of the dangers of crime, anti-Asian discrimination and the high cost of emergency medical assistance.